ferdjp24/JSnotes/README.md

 var common = "random";
 ```

-assignment using var with the same variable name can be repeated throughout the codes, can lead to bugs.
+Assignment using var with the same variable name can be repeated throughout the codes, can lead to bugs.

 ```js
 let reassign = "white";